What is a blister?

 - Blisters are caused by injury, allergic reactions, or infections.

-- The symptoms of a blister may resemble other skin conditions.
+- The symptoms of a blister may look like other skin conditions.

-- If you have whole-body symptoms, such as a fever, talk with your healthcare provider.
+- If you have whole-body symptoms, such as a fever and expanding rash, call your healthcare provider right away.

 - Blisters often heal on their own.